APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-06-Fleeky-Hub-FLEEKY-CURTAINS-(page-3).md

     <br>Phase 2: Website Development and Testing
     <br>Phase 3: Deployment and Training
     <br>Phase 4: Post-Implementation Review and Optimization
-    <p>Each phase focuses on specific activities, such as analyzing requirements, developing the website, conducting testing, deploying the system, and continuously improving its performance.</p>
+    <br><p>Each phase focuses on specific activities, such as analyzing requirements, developing the website, conducting testing, deploying the system, and continuously improving its performance.</p>

   <h2>Key Stakeholders and Roles</h2>
     <p>Project Sponsor: Provides overall guidance, support, and resources.</p>